 Insects

-Native to China and Korea, the ALB was first identified in the U.S. in 1996, likely brought over multiple times in wood packaging materials from its native regions.
+Origin and Distribution: The Asian longhorned beetle (ALB; Anoplophora glabripennis) is a federally quarantined wood-boring insect that inflicts severe damage on trees in North America.
+It is native to China and Korea.
+Although it has not been found in Tennessee, ALB was first identified in the U.S. in 1996, likely brought over multiple times in wood packaging materials from its native regions.
 Presently, populations of this beetle exist in only four states, all of which have active quarantine zones with ongoing eradication efforts.
 The beetles are often unintentionally transported to new areas in cut firewood or wood packaging material.

-The ALB damages trees by tunneling through the sapwood and heartwood of trees or branches.
+Damage and Impact: ALB damages trees by tunneling through the sapwood and heartwood of trees or branches, disrupting the flow of nutrients and water.
 This larval tunneling significantly weakens the tree, making infested trees potentially hazardous.
 Additionally, tunneling in the sapwood disrupts the tree’s ability to transport water and nutrients, leading to the tree’s death within 7 to 9 years.
 Since no treatment is known for infested trees, removing them is essential to reduce hazards and prevent the pest’s spread to new areas.
+The most effective methods to safeguard Tennessee forests from this pest include avoiding the movement of untreated firewood, early detection, and eradication efforts.

 Photo courtesy of Michael Bohne, U.S. Forest Service, Bugwood.org

-The box tree moth, originating from East Asia, has become a significant invasive pest in Europe, where its spread continues.
+Origin and Distribution: The box tree moth, originating from East Asia, has become a significant invasive pest in Europe, where its spread continues.
 The caterpillars primarily feed on boxwood, and severe infestations can defoliate these plants.
 After the leaves are consumed, the larvae attack the bark, leading to girdling and eventual plant death.

+Description and Life Cycle: Adult box tree moths are white with a brown head and abdomen.
+Wings are white with an irregular thick brown to black border (1.6 – 1.8 in wide).
+Eggs of the box tree moth are pale yellow (0.04 in).
+Females lay eggs singly or in clusters of 5 to over 20 in a gelatinous mass on the underside of boxwood leaves, with most females producing over 42 egg masses during their lifetime.
+These eggs typically hatch within 4 to 6 days.
 Pupae usually first appear in April or May and remain present throughout the summer and into the fall, depending on the local climate and generation timing.
 Adults from the overwintering generation emerge between April and July, depending on climate and temperature, with subsequent generations active from June to October.
 After emerging, adults typically live for about two weeks.

 Photo courtesy of the U.S. Animal and Plant Health Inspection Service

+Description and Life Cycle: Adult BMSB measure about 1 inch in length and ¾ inch in width.
+Adult BMSB have a mottled coloration of various browns or light pinks/purples and can be distinguished from other stink bugs, such as the native brown stink bug, dusky stink bug, and spined soldier bug, by the alternating white bands on the last two segments of their antennae and the alternating dark and light bands along the edge of their abdomen.
+Similar banding is also found on the legs of the nymphs.
 BMSB undergo five nymphal stages (instars).
 The first instars are orange and black, staying near the egg mass after hatching.
 From the second to the fifth instar, they are dark brown with some beige and purple coloration, growing larger with each molt.
 BMSB eggs are typically laid on various surfaces, often found on the underside of leaves, with an average of 28 eggs per mass.
 In our region, BMSB typically produce two generations per year.
 After the second generation, adults overwinter in sheltered areas, including homes and other structures, and then resume their life cycle the following spring.

 Photo courtesy of the U.S. Animal and Plant Health Inspection Service

-European grapevine moth (Lobesia botrana) is a significant pest of berries and berry-like fruits.
+Damage and Impact: European grapevine moth is a significant pest of berries and berry-like fruits.
 It feeds on the flower or fruit of host plants, most often grapes.
 The moth is a significant agricultural pest throughout much of the world.
-It was first detected in the United States in California in 2009 and fully eradicated in 2016.
+The first generation of larvae feed on flower clusters, while later generations feed inside the fruits.
+Webbing, excrement, and fungal infections as a result of larval feeding can damage the whole bunch of grapes or berries.

 Photo courtesy of Jack Kelly Clark, Regents of the University of California

-Originating from Asia, the hemlock woolly adelgid (Adelges tsugae), or HWA, is a small, aphid-like insect that poses a serious threat to the health and sustainability of eastern hemlock (Tsuga canadensis) and Carolina hemlock (Tsuga caroliniana) in the Eastern United States.
-HWA is considered the greatest single threat to hemlock health in the eastern U.S., with potential ecological impacts comparable to those of Dutch elm disease and chestnut blight.
+Origin and Distribution: The hemlock woolly adelgid (Adelges tsugae), or HWA, is native to Asia.
 First reported in the U.S. in 1951 near Richmond, Virginia, HWA has since spread to 21 states, ranging from Maine to Alabama.
 Since its detection in Tennessee in 2002, HWA has spread to 43 counties in East Tennessee and the Cumberland Plateau, advancing from east to west at an average rate of 15 to 20 miles per year.

 Photo courtesy of U.S. Forest Service

+Damage and Impact: IFA stings can cause serious medical problems for humans and animals.
+Imported fire ants interfere with outdoor activities and harm wildlife and livestock throughout the southern United States.
+Ant mounds are unsightly and may reduce land values.
+In some cases, imported fire ants are considered to be beneficial because they prey upon other arthropod pests.
+In urban areas, fire ants prey on flea larvae, chinch bugs, cockroach eggs, ticks and other pests.
+In many infested areas, the problems outweigh the benefits and controlling fire ants is highly desirable.
+However, eradication of this species is not currently feasible.
 When deciding whether or not to control fire ants, one must weigh the benefits of fire ant control against the cost and environmental impact of control methods.
 Consideration of biological control of fire ants may not be compatible with some types of insecticide use.
 Insecticides are not always 100 percent effective, nor are most approved for use everywhere that ants occur.
 Insecticides are also expensive and potentially hazardous to the environment and other animals.
 Chemicals provide only temporary control of fire ants and must be reapplied periodically.
 Where applicable, you should select programs (for urban or agricultural areas) that use a combination of non-chemical and chemical methods that are effective, economical and least harmful to the environment.
 For more information regarding fire ants in Tennessee, visit UTIA’s fire ants page to learn more.

 Photo courtesy of the U.S. Animal and Plant Health Inspection Service

-The Old World bollworm (Helicoverpa armigera) is a significant agricultural pest that affects over 180 plant species, including corn, cotton, small grains, soybeans, peppers, and tomatoes.
+Damage and Impact: Old World bollworm is extremely damaging to over 180 plant species, including corn, cotton, small grains, soybeans, peppers, and tomatoes.
 While adult moths are strong fliers, it is the larvae (caterpillars) that cause substantial damage by boring into the flowers and fruits of plants and feeding inside.
+Damage by larvae can include holes bored into the base of flower buds, fruit, or bolls, feeding damage to leaves and shoots, causing young fruit or bolls that fall prematurely, and internal feeding damage to fruit.

 Photo courtesy of Gyorgy Csoka, Hungary Forest Research Institute, Bugwood.org

-The spongy moth (formerly known as the “gypsy moth”; Lymantria dispar dispar) is a nonnative moth responsible for defoliating over 95 million acres of hardwood forests in the northeastern United States over the past century.
+Origin and Distribution: The spongy moth (formerly known as the “gypsy moth”; Lymantria dispar dispar) is a nonnative moth responsible for defoliating over 95 million acres of hardwood forests in the northeastern United States over the past century.
 Native to Europe and northern Africa, it was introduced to Massachusetts in 1869.
 Since then, it has spread southward through the northeastern states into southwestern Virginia, with a major front advancing toward Tennessee at approximately four miles per year.
-The name “spongy” refers to the spongy-like appearance of the egg masses.
-This page has been updated to reflect the name change; for more information, please see the link in the Resources section below.
+The spongy moth’s range now covers 19 states.Currently, there are no established spongy moth populations in Tennessee.
+Although isolated spongy moths have been detected in Tennessee annually since the statewide trapping program began in the 1970s, none have developed into established populations.
+Each year, Tennessee places traps to monitor spongy moth detections.
+When a positive identification is made, an extensive pattern of traps is installed around that location.
+These traps help the Tennessee Department of Agriculture determine the source, extent, and direction of a potential infestation.
+Often, infestations can be eradicated through extensive trapping, but sometimes spray operations are necessary.
+The success of the extensive trapping and treatments conducted over the past 50 years has prevented the establishment of spongy moth populations in Tennessee.

-The spongy moth’s range now covers 19 states, causing significant defoliation in many areas.
+Damage and Impact: Spongy moth causes significant defoliation of trees in many areas.
 While small-scale defoliation events rarely result in permanent damage to trees, large-scale outbreaks can cover thousands of acres and recur over multiple years, weakening trees over consecutive seasons.
 These forests, weakened by repeated defoliation, become more susceptible to various pests, pathogens, and abiotic stressors that can lead to tree mortality.
 The damage caused by the spongy moth has had substantial economic impacts throughout the northeastern U.S.

 Photo courtesy of Milan Pernek, Forestry Research Institute, Bugwood.org